predetermined/tortellini/README.md

 # Tortellini 🥟
-Tortellini is minimal code editor written in TypeScript.
+Tortellini is a minimal code editor written in TypeScript.

 ## Features
 - Syntax highlighting